hashicorp-education/learn-vault-openldap-ssh/README.md

     Beware that in dev server mode all data persist to memory, but not durable storage.
 If you stop the container, you will lose any progress from this point onward.

-1. Check that the container is up and ready using the `docker ps` command.
+1. Check that the Vault server container is up and ready.

     ```shell
     docker ps -f name=learn-vault --format "table {{.Names}}\t{{.Status}}"
     NAMES               STATUS
-    learn-sshd          Up 14 seconds
+    learn-vault          Up 14 seconds
     ```

     From this point on, you will execute a shell in the Vault server container and carry out commands to configure the Vault LDAP secrets engine from within the container itself.